Who Actually Owns ‘Growth’ at a PLG Company?

 - Marketing owns all channels outside of the app including email, social, 3rd party channels, messaging, etc. This includes enablement for the sales-assisted pipeline.

-- Product owns the in-app experience as it relates to creating and increasing value for users, i.e. product quality, user experience, active usage.
+- Product owns the in-app experience as it relates to creating and increasing value for users, i.e., product quality, user experience, active usage.

 - Growth’s purview likely changes over time.
-That said, they’re *generally* responsible for in-app activation (i.e., getting users to see value in the product) and conversion including in-app onboarding, checkout, billing, and paid conversion experiences.
+That said, they’re *generally* responsible for in-app activation (i.e., getting users to see value in the product) and conversion, including in-app onboarding, checkout, billing, and paid conversion experiences.
 You can think of them as responsible for the in-app experience as it relates to helping users quickly discover and experience the value that Product has created, which then leads to commercial impact.

 The biggest sticking point is often the website itself.
 There’s a natural tension here between the website being (1) a place to learn about the product, read case studies, attend online events, etc. and (2) a fast eCommerce-like checkout experience optimized to get you to try the free offering without any distractions.

 For many PLG companies, the website falls squarely in Marketing’s domain given the tight connection with acquisition and messaging.
 In some cases, however, the website is an extension of the Product and there may not even be a 3rd party CMS that Marketing can access.
-In my view the website needs to managed collaboratively in a consensus-driven process rather than fit squarely in a single team.
+In my view the website needs to be managed collaboratively in a consensus-driven process rather than fit squarely in a single team.

 Another area of contention relates to the quality of user signups: is Marketing sending “bad leads” over the fence who never activate or convert in the product?
 Signup quality and activation will require close collaboration between Marketing and Growth.
 As a starting point, you’ll want to create a shared dashboard measuring activation rates by acquisition channel.